 The JWT Claims Set represents a JSON object whose members are the claims conveyed by the JWT.
+The Claim Names within a JWT Claims Set MUST be unique; recipients MUST either reject JWTs with duplicate Claim Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].

-The Claim Names within this object MUST be unique; JWTs with duplicate Claim Names MUST be rejected.
-Note however, that the set of claims that a JWT must contain to be considered valid is context-dependent and is outside the scope of this specification.
-When used in a security-related context, implementations MUST understand and support all of the claims present; otherwise, the JWT MUST be rejected for processing.
+The set of claims that a JWT must contain to be considered valid is context-dependent and is outside the scope of this specification.
+Specific applications of JWTs will require implementations to understand and process some claims in particular ways.
+However, in the absence of such requirements, all claims that are not understood by implementations SHOULD be ignored.